 In addition to the manufacturing of existing products, we also focus on the sustainable development of the Company, and believe that technology and persistence are the fundamentals of success.
-We continue to allocate 2-5% of our annual revenue for research and development, focusing on the following three aspects:
+We continue to allocate $2\sim5\%$ of our annual revenue for research and development, focusing on the following three aspects:

-- (1) Continue to invest in manufacturing and the acquisition of design patents and the introduction of automated production. - (2) Developing fluorine module products can promote a circular economy and expand the application range of products. °
+- (1) Continue to invest in manufacturing and the acquisition of design patents and the introduction of automated production. - (2) Collaborate with fluorine raw material suppliers to improve existing raw materials and develop new higher-end raw materials to meet the needs of advanced semiconductor processes, allowing for the mutual growth of ASC and our suppliers and customers.

-- (3) Reuse recycled fluorine materials to reduce the damage to the global environment. - (II) Outline of 2023 Business Plan - 1.
+- (3) Reuse recycled fluorine materials to reduce the damage to the global environment. - (II) Outline of 2024 Business Plan - 1.
 Management approaches and important policies - (1) Accelerate the development and application of new products. - (2) Undergo plant expansion and add equipment to meet new orders. - (3) Improve manufacturing processes to enhance operating efficiency. - (4) Provide training and education to staff to improve product quality. - (5) Improve customer service to meet customer needs. - 2.
-Business expectation and important production and sales policies

-In response to our clients' international deployment, our company has strengthened its marketing strategies for overseas customers, hoping to leverage our excellent industry track record to establish mutually beneficial partnerships with our customers and develop new markets and clients.

-(III) Impacts of future development strategies, external competitive environment, legal environment and overall business environment.
+Business expectation and important production and sales policies In response to our clients' international deployment, our company has strengthened its marketing strategies for overseas customers, hoping to leverage our excellent industry track record to establish mutually beneficial partnerships with our customers and develop new markets and clients. - (III) Impacts of future development strategies, external competitive environment, legal environment and overall business environment